DanielaS-Tochi/mi-blockchain-con-rust/README.md

 ---

 **Estado del Proyecto**: Este proyecto se encuentra en una fase de **cierre temporal** (julio de 2025), pero está abierto a contribuciones y nuevas iteraciones. ¡Únete y hagamos que este blockchain evolucione juntos! 🚀 **Creado con Rust, pasión y un toque de blockchain.**

+---
+Mi Blockchain
+A simple blockchain implementation in Rust with a command-line interface (CLI) and a web interface built with Yew.
+This project is a practice and learning exercise to explore blockchain concepts, Rust programming, and web development with WebAssembly.
+Features

+Blockchain Core:
+Blocks with timestamp, transactions, previous hash, hash, and nonce.
+Proof-of-work mining with configurable difficulty (hashes start with three zeros).
+Transaction validation and chain integrity check.

+CLI:
+Add transactions (sender, receiver, amount).
+Mine blocks with a reward (Network -> Miner: 10).
+Display the blockchain with block details and validity.
+Persists state to blockchain.json.

+Web Interface:
+Form to add transactions.
+Button to mine blocks.
+Display of blockchain with block details (in-memory state).
+Built with Yew and WebAssembly, served with Trunk.

+Tests: 6 unit tests for block creation, hashing, and chain validation.

+Project Structure

+src/block.rs: Defines Transaction and Block structs, with methods for block creation, hashing, and mining. src/blockchain.rs: Defines Blockchain struct, with methods for initialization, adding transactions, mining blocks, and validating the chain. src/main.rs: CLI implementation using clap for commands (add-transaction, mine, show) and file-based persistence. src/lib.rs: Web interface using Yew, with components for transaction input and blockchain display. src/mod.rs: Module declarations for block and blockchain. index.html: HTML template for the web interface with basic CSS styling.
+Cargo.toml: Dependencies and configuration for Rust, including yew, wasm-bindgen, serde, and sha2.

+Branches

+main: Core blockchain with CLI, fully functional. feature/web-ui: Adds the web interface with Yew and Trunk, maintaining CLI functionality.

+Requirements

+Rust (stable, wasm32-unknown-unknown target).
+Trunk (cargo install trunk).
+wasm-bindgen (cargo install wasm-bindgen-cli).

+Installation

+Clone the repository:git clone <your-repo-url>
+cd mi_blockchain

+Install Rust and required tools:rustup target add wasm32-unknown-unknown cargo install trunk wasm-bindgen-cli

+Checkout desired branch:git checkout main  # or feature/web-ui

+Usage
+CLI
+Run the CLI with:
+cargo run --bin mi_blockchain -- <command>

+Available commands:

+add-transaction -s <sender> -r <receiver> -a <amount>: Add a transaction (e.g., Alice -> Bob: 5050).cargo run --bin mi_blockchain -- add-transaction -s Alice -r Bob -a 5050

+mine: Mine a new block with pending transactions and a miner reward.cargo run --bin mi_blockchain -- mine

+show: Display all blocks and chain validity.cargo run --bin mi_blockchain -- show

+Web Interface

+Ensure you're on the feature/web-ui branch:git checkout feature/web-ui

+Serve the web app:trunk serve

+Open http://localhost:8080 in your browser.
+Use the form:
+Enter Sender, Receiver, and Amount (e.g., Alice, Bob, 5050).
+Click "Agregar Transacción" to add the transaction.
+Click "Minar Bloque" to mine a block with pending transactions.
+View blocks below, including timestamp, transactions, hashes, and nonce.

+Tests
+Run unit tests:
+cargo test --bin mi_blockchain

+Current Limitations

+The web interface uses an in-memory blockchain, not synchronized with blockchain.json used by the CLI.
+No API for full CLI-web synchronization (planned for future iterations).
+Basic styling in the web interface; could be enhanced with more CSS or a frontend framework.

+Future Improvements

+Add a balance command to the CLI to show account balances.
+Implement an API backend to synchronize the web interface with blockchain.json.
+Enhance web styling with a CSS framework (e.g., Tailwind CSS).
+Add a graphical representation of the blockchain in the web interface (e.g., Chart.js).
+Upgrade to Rust edition = "2024" for modern features.

+Contributing
+This is a learning project, but feedback and contributions are welcome!
+To contribute:

+Create a new branch for your feature:git checkout -b feature/<your-feature>

+Commit changes and test thoroughly:cargo test --bin mi_blockchain cargo run --bin mi_blockchain -- show trunk serve

+Push and create a pull request to main or feature/web-ui.

+License
+MIT License.
+Feel free to use and modify for learning purposes.
+---